unytics/bigfunctions/CONTRIBUTING.md

 By contributing to this repository, you agree that your contributions will be licensed under its MIT License.

 ## References
-This document was adapted from the GitHub Gist of [briandk](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62).
+This document was adapted from the GitHub Gist of [briandk](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62) and used some of Hugging Face one.